 On the HERO7 models, the lock switch is part of the top settings menu, and you can reach it with a single swipe.1 To access it, swipe down on the back screen to show the settings menu.

 You’ll see a row of icons for some shortcut functions.
 On the far right is a padlock.

 Simply tap on that to toggle whether it’s on or off.
 Blue is on.
 Gray is off.
 That’s it—you’re done.

 You’ll get a brief display on the screen that says that the screen is locked.

 So now you can use the screen as a live view to show what the lens sees, but there’s no longer any risk of accidentally switching shooting modes or changing options.

 While the screen is locked, you can still unlock it temporarily if you want to change something.
 Just swipe down on the screen and tap on the blue icon in the middle.
 You’ll have to be quick–it only displays for about a second.

 Once you’ve unlocked it this way, it’s a very temporary unlock–if you don’t touch the screen again, it will automatically re-engage the lock after about 7 or 8 seconds or so.

-The new method of swiping from the main screen to change shooting modes that was introduced with the HERO7 cameras is a nice improvement for quickly switching modes.
+The new method of swiping from the main screen to change shooting modes that were introduced with the HERO7 cameras is a nice improvement for quickly switching modes.
 But obviously, that’s not going to work if the screen is locked.
-But there’s another quick way to switch shooting modes: use the power/mode button the side of the camera.
+But there’s another quick way to switch shooting modes: use the power/mode button on the side of the camera.
 Each short press will cycle to the next shooting mode.
 Just don’t hold the button down–that turns it into the power button.

 Locking the screen on GoPros is purely a feature of convenience, not security.
 There’s no passcode or thumbprint.
 So it’s not a way to prevent others from using the camera in the way that locking the screen on a laptop is.
 It’s just designed to prevent accidental bumps and touches on the touchscreen.

 This post was last modified on January 28, 2021 11:13 am